genomicepidemiology/SpanSeq/README.md

 Distance Arguments:
   -a {all,hobohm_reduce,hobohm_split}, --approach {all,hobohm_reduce,hobohm_split}
                         Mode in which SpanSeq splitis run. 'all' runs comparisions all vs.all, while hobhom will run the hobhom algorithm.
-  -d {jaccard,szymkiewicz_simpson,cosine,kmer_inv,mash}, --distanceMethod {jaccard,szymkiewicz_simpson,cosine,kmer_inv,mash}
+  -d {jaccard,szymkiewicz_simpson,cosine,kmer_inv,mash,identity}, --distanceMethod {jaccard,szymkiewicz_simpson,cosine,kmer_inv,mash,identity}
-                        Method for calculating the distance between sequences by ccphylo -hd HOBOHM1_DISTANCE, --hobohm1_distance HOBOHM1_DISTANCE
+                        Method for calculating the distance between sequences by ggsearch (identity), mash (mash) or kma (the rest)
+  -hd HOBOHM1_DISTANCE, --hobohm1_distance HOBOHM1_DISTANCE
                         Distance used for hobom1 algorithm to reduce the amount of sequence to be used for distance calculation.Only for --mode 'hobohm_reduce' and 'hobohm_split'.
 For example, if the value is 0.6, sequences with 0.6 identical to another sequences will not be considered for distance calculation.
-Notice that as higher this value, the most restrictive the clustering will be.
+  -hm {kma,cdhit}, --hobohm1_method {kma,cdhit}
+                        Software to be used for the Hobohm1 algorithm.
   -H, --memory_disk     Allocate distance matrix on the disk

 ```